NyanSwanAung/Pothole-Detection-using-MaskRCNN/train/README.md

 #### **1.4 Pothole Dataset**

-The original dataset is from this[kaggle dataset](https://www.kaggle.com/atulyakumar98/pothole-detection-dataset) which are unannotated.
+The original dataset is from this [kaggle dataset](https://www.kaggle.com/atulyakumar98/pothole-detection-dataset) which are unannotated.
 If you want to label your custom data, there are various online tools such as for object detection, you can use [LabelImg](https://github.com/tzutalin/labelImg), an excellent image annotation tool supporting both PascalVOC and Yolo format.
 For Image Segmentation / Instance Segmentation there are multiple great annotations tools available.
 Including, [VGG Image Annotation Tool](http://www.robots.ox.ac.uk/~vgg/software/via/), [labelme](https://github.com/wkentaro/labelme), and [PixelAnnotationTool](https://github.com/abreheret/PixelAnnotationTool).

 Once you've annotated, you'll probably get different dataset formats (VOC XML or COCO JSON).
 Make sure you convert these formats to .tfrecord format if you're using TF-OD-API.
 There are many gists for this dataset format conversion.